8:00AM – 9:00AM Advanced Vocational Skills

 Required Textbooks and Materials:

-3-ring binder, dividers, pen, gardening gloves
+1 inch 3-ring binder, plastic sheet protectors, pen, gardening gloves

 Teacher Bio: